talib808/webconnect_task/README.md

 POST /api/users/:id/unfollow: Unfollow a user (requires authentication).

 Usage
+Login with email , password.
-Login and Sign up with username , email, password.
+aSign up with username , email, password.
 Log in using your credentials
 Create posts using the post creation form.
 Like posts by clicking the like button.